Florence Thomas

-Florence Thomas (born 1943) is a French-Colombian social psychologist and feminist academic.
+Florence Marie Therèse Thomas (born 1943) is a French-Colombian social psychologist and feminist academic.
 She was a co-founder of the Programa de Estudios de Género, Mujer y Desarrollo (Gender, Women and Development Studies Program) at the National University of Colombia.
 She is also a journalist for the newspaper El Tiempo.
 Thomas was honored with the Premio Nacional de Periodismo Simón Bolívar (Simón Bolívar National Journalism Award) in 2005.
 In 2017, Thomas was decorated as a Knight in France's Legion of Honour.